FE / ts / js

 Function overload

-While writing a function signature in typescript, you may realise you need several signatures to cover the function written in js.
+While writing a function signature in TypeScript, you may realise you need several signatures to cover the function written in js.

 This is happening because as javascript is not a typed language, it may allow a succinct syntax that covers many types.